Alumni Community Frequently Asked Questions

 • What affinity are you interested in connecting in support of the UI?

-What are the affinity group leader expectations?
+What are the alumni community leader expectations?

 The primary leader (president, chair, or co-chair) of an affinity group is expected to: